Wisesofthemall/Filmzee/README.md

 - [ ] can see unread messages
 - [ ] a popup appears on recent messages
 - [ ] make a edit group chat info modal
+- [ ] user can delete and edit messages
 - [x] make a profile page
 - [x] add Comments Section
 - [x] add delete Filmz Functionality